 During August Bonus Week, we do not have formalized instruction (such as swim lessons or TagUp).
 Campers choose activities in real-time based on what they feel like trying next, as opposed to selecting "bundles" of activities to create their weekly schedule.
 Plenty of free swim and beach time is on the schedule, as is a trip to Canobie Lake Park for a day of rides and waterslides.
-Campers may choose to go off-camp on hikes, enjoy motorboat rides on the lake, kayak out to Blueberry Island, and even search for treasure in our full-camp Goldrush.
+The week is filled with exciting all-camp activities including a camp-wide Gold Rush, counselor fashion shows, bingo, and more.
 Campers may also choose quieter pursuits like crafts, Book Nook time, or cards.
 During Bonus Week, we encourage campers to participate and enjoy themselves, and there are always plenty of alternative activities or low-key relaxation choices available.
 This is a great way to end the summer!

 Bonus Week campers live in Fish Village cabins on the main side of our campsite.
 They eat all of their meals in the main dining hall and have access to its activities and amenities.
-Discounts are available for campers who attend any summer session and Bonus Week.
+Bonus week is a great option for families who want to reinforce the skills learned at camp right before school starts back up.